 Industrialist Henry J. Kaiser (at left) and auto executive Joseph W. Frazer formed Kaiser-Frazer Corporation in 1947 to challenge the established auto makers.

 Hall of Fame Timeline

-Automobile Old Timers organization is launched in October with their national headquarters at the Hotel Roosevelt, Madison Ave. and 45th Street.
-The mission was to perpetuate memories of the early auto pioneers.
+The Automobile Old Timers organization is launched in October at the Lexington Hotel in Manhattan with the mission to perpetuate the memories of the early auto pioneers.

-Moves to Washington D.C.; the national headquarters is located in NADA Building located at 2000 K Street N.W.; organization newsletter imagines establishing an Automotive Hall of Fame and Museum in the nation's capital.
+AOT moves their national headquarters to the NADA Building in Washington, D.C, imagining the establishment of an Automotive Hall of Fame and Museum in the nation's capital.

-Dedication of new Automotive Hall of Fame construction site as part of American Automobile Centennial Week in late June.
+The construction site of a new Hall of Fame building in Dearborn, Michigan is dedicated as part of American Automobile Centennial Week.

 The new Automotive Hall of Fame facility is opened on August 16 in Dearborn, Michigan.